w-diana/100_days_Python_Challenge/Day 9 - Blind auction/README.md

 The winner is Elon with a bid of $55000000000
 ```

-Use your knowledge of Python dictionaries and loops to solve this challenge.
+<b>The goal is to use your knowledge of Python dictionaries and loops to solve this challenge.

 # My console doesn't clear!